• Skip to primary navigation

 💭 FAQs

 After an hour in the fridge, you will be able to cut the fudge into squares but the fudge will be very soft in comparison to the chocolate candies.
-After 2 hours the fudge will be more firm.
+After 2 hours the fudge will be firmer.
 Ideally, you will want to wait about 3-4 hours before serving.

 Keep this fudge stored in an airtight container for up to 1-2 weeks in an airtight container in the fridge.
 You can keep it in the fridge for easy storage or after the fudge has been fully set, you can keep it at room temperature if you don't want it kept chilled.
 It will only last about 3-5 days at room temp.